hariharasudhan-29507/ITT-2026/README.md

 # ITT-2026

-This repository contains Python programs and LeetCode solutions written as part of my ITT (Introduction to Technology & Tools) coursework.
-Solutions are organized by problem ID and name and include small tests to verify correctness.
+This repository contains Python programs and LeetCode solutions written as part of my ITT coursework.
+Solutions are organized by problem ID and name .
+For their documentaion , visit documentation directory

 ---